- Home

 Our playgrounds are zoned so that class levels have their own areas.

 It is policy in St George's NS that on days when pupils are unable to play outdoors that each class completes an extended classroom-based physical activity break.
-GoNoodle is a favourite on days we cannot go outside :)

 Playground Leaders

-Well done 5th Class!
+Well done playground leaders!

 Active Break Everyday Challenge